 Force-directed network graphs with canvas rendering handle larger datasets where SVG would choke.
 Nodes, edges, labels, collision detection, all computed by the engine and rendered to a canvas element.

-All chart types support dark mode, responsive breakpoints, deep-mergeable theme configuration, and export to SVG, PNG, or CSV.
+All chart types support dark mode, responsive breakpoints, deep-mergeable theme configuration, and export to SVG, PNG, JPG, or CSV.

 Accessibility